willroberts/raven-shield-2020/README.md

 Athena Sword (March 9 2004) is an expansion which adds 19 maps (including 8 designed for multiplayer), 4 game modes, and 7 weapons.
 In the Steam version of Raven Shield, Athena Sword is installed separately in your Steam Library.

-Note: Installing Athena Sword in Steam may overwrite the `<YourGameDir>\system\R6ClassDefines.ini` file.
+Note: Installing Athena Sword in Steam may overwrite `<YourGameDir>\system\R6ClassDefines.ini`.
 Be sure to install OpenRVS after installing Athena Sword.

 To play offline:
 1. Launch Athena Sword from Steam
 1. Click 'Settings' -> 'Custom Game' -> 'Athena Sword' -> 'Activate'

 To play online:
-1. Launch Raven Shield from Steam
 1. Click 'Settings' -> 'Custom Game' -> 'Raven Shield' -> 'Activate'
 1. Join an OpenRVS server hosting Athena Sword content